Edgineer/open-source-cs/README.md

-# The Open Source Computer Science Degree
+# El Camino to a Computer Science Degree

 This is a curated list of free courses from reputable universities like MIT, Stanford, and Princeton that satisfy the same requirements as an undergraduate Computer Science degree, minus general education.